boltops-tools/lono/docs/_docs/settings.md

   #   aws_profile1: mybucket/path
   #   aws_profile2: another-bucket/storage/path
   # randomize_stack_name: true # tack on a 3 char random string at the end of the stack name for lono cfn create
-  # s3_region: us-west-2 # to get rid of WARNING: S3 client configured for "us-east-1" but the bucket "xxx" is in "us-west-2"; Please configure the proper region to avoid multiple unnecessary redirects and signing attempts
+  # s3_endpoint: https://s3.us-east-1.amazonaws.com  # Allows using a bucket in a different region than the stack.
+Gets rid of WARNING: S3 client configured for "us-east-1" but the bucket "xxx" is in "us-west-2"; Please configure the proper region to avoid multiple unnecessary redirects and signing attempts.

 development:
   # When you have AWS_PROFILE set to one of these values, ufo will switch to the desired